NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/04 - Exam Prep/Exam Prep 1.md

 D - Reduced total cost of ownership (TCO)

-Rationale: Any increased costs goes against the question, we’re not ELIMINATING outright the Opex costs.
+Rationale: Any increased costs goes against the question, we're not ELIMINATING outright the Opex costs.

 # Questions 61-65

 ## Question 61

 B - AWS Config

-Rationale: All other services in the questions don’t provide the services required.
+Rationale: All other services in the questions don't provide the services required.

 ## Question 62